RukOY/RukOY/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on a point'n'click game in Unity
+- 🔭 I’m currently working on a roguelite on Unreal Engine
 - 🌱 I’m currently learning C++ to use in Unreal Engine
 - 🤔 I’m looking for help with everything code-related
 - 💬 Ask me about anything !